Bou Saba Family: Notable members

-Former mayor Semaan Bou Saba was very active and established strong links with other leaders in the area who tried to prevent the sectarian war which later took place in 1985.
+Former mayor Semaan Abu-Saba was very active and established strong links with other leaders in the area who tried to prevent the sectarian war which later took place in 1985.
 In 1991, he helped rebuild the infrastructure of the village and encouraged people to return to their homes and re-established a great relationship with neighbouring towns and cities.